 Some tips on how to shave your ass will prove invaluable if you go this route.

-Waxing or Sugaring
+Waxing or sugaring

-In essence, waxing and sugaring are the same thing.
+In essence, waxing and sugaring are the same things.
 It’s a question of whether you buy a waxing kit or go completely DIY.
 This method of hair removal rips the hair out by the roots.
 That is both good and bad.
 As you might imagine, it can be painful.
 On the other hand, it gets rid of the hair for a long time, and it grows back soft.
 If you can stomach waxing, it’s not a bad way to handle butt hair.

 Still, it’s not entirely common.
 Only three percent of men use waxing as their primary means of butt hair removal.

 Depilatories aren’t the most common method, but they can work.
 Only four percent of the men we surveyed said they prefer this method, and there’s a reason for that.
 Depilatory creams can burn like fire if they get to the anus.
-Assuming you don’t have a bad reaction to the creams, they’re actually very easy to use on the cheeks, and they usually won’t hurt.
+Assuming you don’t have a bad reaction to the creams, they’re very easy to use on the cheeks, and they usually won’t hurt.
 Once you get into the crack, that can change quickly, so use creams with caution.

 Trimming is by far the most common way to thin-out butt hair.
 A cool 53 percent of the guys we surveyed listed this as their preferred method.
-Trimming is fast, easy and painless.
+Trimming is fast, easy, and painless.
 It won’t necessarily get your butt perfectly smooth, but you won’t be at sasquatch levels.
 You get the perks of having a groomed butt, and trimming has the least downside.
-If you have any hesitancy about attacking your ass hair for the first time, you should probably go with a trim first to see how you like it.
+If you have any hesitancy about attacking your ass hair for the first time, you should probably go with a trim to see how you like it.

 We have some pointers on how to trim butt hair that will help you.